 Solar installations generate a paper trail that's essential for warranty claims, export tariff registration, and future sale.
 Most of it should have transferred with the property.
 A lot of it doesn't.
 Here's what to look for and what to do if it's missing.

-Check warranty status →If the previous owner was on the Feed-in Tariff (FiT) or Smart Export Guarantee (SEG), those payments don’t transfer automatically.
+Check documentation & warranty →If the previous owner was on the Feed-in Tariff (FiT) or Smart Export Guarantee (SEG), those payments don't transfer automatically.
 What to do to register your own SEG contract and whether the previous FiT payments can be continued.

 Sort export payments →Documents that should have been provided at completion